ONLYOFFICE/Kubernetes-Docs/README.md

 ## Deploy prerequisites

-Note: When installing to an OpenShift cluster, you must apply the `SecurityContextConstraints` policy, which adds permission to run containers from a user whose `ID = 1001`.
+Note: It may be required to apply `SecurityContextConstraints` when installing into OpenShift cluster as it adds permission to run containers by user with `ID = 1001`.

 To do this, run the following commands:
 ```